 3.1.
 Grant the Share privilege to all users

 The example shown is using the Everyone group, but the same concept applies to any other group.

-On the Group Details screen, set the Share privilege to Allow.
+In the Group Details dialog, click Application privileges and set the Share privilege dropdown to Allow.